thisdwhitley/ansible-role-libvirtd/README.md

 Development & Testing
 ---------------------

+I'm not sure this makes sense to test this way because I'm essentially testing virtualization in containers?

 This project uses [Molecule](http://molecule.readthedocs.io/) to aid in the development and testing; the role is unit tested using